Back to all guides

 Tonight's exact practice page

 Use the Date + three lines layout.
 Write the date, draw three short lines, and answer only these: one thing I did, one thing I noticed, one thing I can leave unfinished.
-Stop there.
+Stop before you add a title.

 Is the cue clear?